14+ Tips For Fun and Easy Baking With Kids

-They are expensive but well worth the investment if it is in your budget (or maybe you can request it as a gift).
+They are expensive but well worth the investment if it is in your budget (or maybe you can request one as a gift).
 The stand mixer makes it so much easier for kids to mix ingredients.
 Be sure to supervise little ones who might stick their fingers in the bowl while the mixer is on, but we haven’t had any issues with this.

+Have you seen these kitchen learning towers?
 Kids will have much more success and enjoy the process if they are elevated to counter height.
 They can stand on a chair or stool with supervision.
 Sometimes, I have my little guys sit right on the counter.
 If they aren’t at the right height, it makes stirring, pouring, and even seeing in the bowl really difficult.

-We have a few friends who own kids kitchen stools, and I always thought these were really neat.
+We have a few friends who own kids’ kitchen stools, and I always thought these were really neat.
 Although we never had one, I think they would be great for families looking to really get their kids involved in cooking and baking.